VBhojawala/vbhojawala.github.io/pages/python/06_Module_and_Package/02_logging.md

-makeSocket() | Factory method which allows subclasses to define the precise type of socket. <br/> By default it creates a TCP socket (socket.SOCK_STREAM). makePickle(record) | pickles record.\__dict__  in binary format with prefix, and returns it ready for transmission across the socket. send(packet) | Send a pickled byte-string message to the socket. <br/> It allows partial send which can happen when network is busy. createSocket() | Tries to create the socket, on failure uses exponential back-off algorithm. <br/> On initial failure, the handler will drop the message it was trying to send.
-Subsequent message sent to same instance will wait until timeout expires. <br\> Default initial delay is 1 sec, after that on failure it doubles the delay until in reaches maximum 30 sec. createSocket() | Tries to create the socket, on failure uses exponential back-off algorithm.
-On initial failure, the handler will drop the message it was trying to send.
+makeSocket() | Factory method which allows subclasses to define the precise type of socket. <br/> By default it creates a TCP socket (socket.SOCK_STREAM). makePickle(record) | pickles record.\__dict__  in binary format with prefix, and returns it ready for transmission across the socket. send(packet) | Send a pickled byte-string message to the socket. <br/> It allows partial send which can happen when network is busy. createSocket() | Tries to create the socket, on failure uses exponential back-off algorithm.<br/> On initial failure, the handler will drop the message it was trying to send.
 Subsequent message sent to same instance will wait until timeout expires. <br/> Default initial delay is 1 sec, after that on failure it doubles the delay until in reaches maximum 30 sec.

 <p> <strong> Timeout behaviour can be controlled by using following attributes of handler : </strong> </p>